bunup/bunup/docs/docs/guide/options.md

 # Options

 Bunup provides a rich set of options to customize your build.
-See the table of contents on the right side to quickly navigate to the option you are looking for.
+Use the table of contents on the right side or search to quickly navigate to the option you are looking for.

 ## Entry Points